-We’ve been seeing lots of baby raccoons and squirrels so far this Spring around Woodstock, Kitchener, Waterloo, Brantford, London, Guelph, Georgetown and surrounding areas.
+We’ve been seeing lots of baby raccoons and squirrels so far this Spring around Woodstock, Kitchener, Waterloo, Brantford, London and surrounding areas.

 They are right on schedule with baby season!
 If you hear chirping, squeaking or scratching in your attic call Gunning Ontario Wildlife Removal & Pest Control.
-We’re equipped, experienced, licenced and insured to seal off their entry points, move them out of your home and we offer preventive measures to avoid future wildlife invasions.
-For affordable pest control & humane wildlife solutions call Gunning Wildlife Removal & Pest Control 519-421-2677 or text 289-987-0390.
+We’re equipped, experienced, licensed and insured exterminators and will seal off their entry points, move them out of your home and we offer preventive measures to avoid future wildlife invasions.
+For affordable pest control & humane wildlife solutions call Gunning Wildlife Removal & Pest Control.

 Here are a few tips to keep them out of YOUR home: